wp-plugins/hackadelic-sliding-notes/readme.txt

 #### 1.3.1 - 'Presidential Bugfix' Release ;-)

-A small glitch had slipped into the prior release that caused sliding notes to be "dead" (not expandable) on the fron page.
+A small glitch had slipped into the prior release that caused sliding notes to be "dead" (not expandable) on the front page.
 This version fixes it.

 #### 1.3.0 - 'Presidential Oath' Release